ALib C++ Library

 4.3.3 Shutdown Phases

 With function alib::Shutdown(ShutdownPhases targetPhase , an outer loop over the two shutdown phases is initiated.
 Again, an inner loop iterates over all camps, but this time in reverse order of their "dependency level".
 For each combination of phase and camp, virtual method Camp::shutdown is called.
-This assures that for each phase, "high level camps" are shut down first and those of "lower level" are shutdown later.
+This ensures that for each phase, "high level camps" are shut down first and those of "lower level" are shutdown later.

 The two phases are defined as follows: